jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 Let's walk through the various sections of the YAML file and talk about what's going on.
 The "name" property provides a friendly name for GitHub.
 Whenever a workflow runs, this is how it will be identified in the GUI.

 The `on` property configures when and how this workflow gets triggered.
-There are all kind of triggers that can be used to kick off a workflow, but in this case we're going to use `workflow_dispatch`, which is a fancy way of saying "when I manually kick off the workflow".
+All kinds of triggers can be used to kick off a workflow, but in this case, we're going to use `workflow_dispatch`, which is a fancy way of saying "when I manually kick off the workflow".
 Specifically, GitHub will add a "Run Workflow" button to the GUI along with the `inputs` that are provided directly underneath the `workflow_dispatch` trigger type.
 In addition, the workflow can be triggered via the GitHub API along with the inputs provided from another repository or an automated process.

 In this example, we have two inputs: `package_url` and `package_name`.
 These two inputs are provided to the `jmbarne3/satis-add-package@v1` action as parameters.
 Ultimately, that action ends up running the following command: `php bin/satis add ${package_url} --name${package_name}` - which should [look familiar](#adding-a-new-package)!